 At all of our campus libraries we offer the following to visitors:

-If you want to borrow books from the Massey collection, we recommend an interlibrary loan through your own institutional or public library, or joining the library as a financial member.
+If you want to borrow books from the Massey collection, we recommend an interlibrary loan through your own institutional or public library.

 Electronic databases, online journals and ebooks